anton-kulchytskyi/cryptoapp/README.md

 1. Clone the repository using the following command:

-Copy code

 ```
 git clone https://github.com/anton-kulchytskyi/cryptoapp.git
 ```

-1. Navigate to the project directory:
+2. Navigate to the project directory:

-Copy code

 ```
 cd crypto-app
 ```

-1. Install the dependencies using npm:
+3. Install the dependencies using npm:

-Copy code

 ```
 npm i
 ```

-1. Start the project:
+4. Start the project:

-Copy code

 ```
 npm run dev